Dehydration: Causes, Symptoms, And Treatment

 There should be an input-output process, which unfortunately doesn’t happen in dehydration.
 Without an adequate amount of water in our body, our body does not function properly.

 This illness may or may not show dehydration symptoms, depending upon the age.
-Yet, we do have a checklist of dehydration signs and symptoms, along with its treatment one should always look for.
+Yet, we do have a checklist of dehydration signs and symptoms, along with the treatment one should always look for.

 Dehydration is caused by less amount of water intake.
-It might be due to fasting, or busy workload, and or even inaccessibility to safe and clean water.
-Excessive strenuous activities performed by the body and providing a limited water intake could also lead a person to dehydration.
+It might be due to fasting, a busy workload, and or even inaccessibility to safe and clean water.
+Excessive strenuous activities performed by the body and limited water intake could also lead a person to dehydration.

 During hot weather, our body sweats more to maintain homeostasis.
 Excessive sweats lead to a decrease in the water levels of the body.
 Thus, people need to drink enough water and other liquids to prevent dehydration.

 Continuous vomiting and diarrhea lead to dehydration.
 In both conditions, water is thrown out of the body.
 Various electrolytes are also lost during the process.

 They are used for various metabolic processes and muscle-controlling functions of the body.
 The more the delay in treating the vomits and diarrhea, the more severe the dehydration could be.

 An intake of 8 glasses of water is a must.
 It helps in proper urination.
 But, if there is a correct urinating cycle, water intake should be enough.

 Less amount of water consumed by the body might lead to dehydration.
 Diabetics are one of the groups having frequent urination and requiring sufficient water intake.